Boeing AH-6: Design and development

-Marines at Quantico announced they had successfully landed an unmanned Little Bird, as well as a K-MAX, autonomously using a mini-tablet computer in April 2014.
+Marines at Quantico announced they had successfully landed an uncrewed Little Bird, as well as a K-MAX, autonomously using a mini-tablet computer in April 2014.
 The helicopters were equipped with technology called the Autonomous Aerial Cargo/Utility System (AACUS), which combines advanced algorithms with LIDAR and electro-optical/infrared sensors to enable a person holding a tablet to select a point to land the helicopter at an unprepared landing site.
 Autonomous landing without the need for remote control or tele-operation reduces operator burden and allows them be resupplied or conduct other missions like medical evacuation around the clock.
 The AACUS weighs 100 lb, so it can be easily integrated onto other aircraft like the CH-53E Super Stallion and V-22 Osprey.
 According to Rear Adm.
 Matthew Klunder, Chief of Naval Research, operational use of the system could be possible by 2015–2016.
 The Office of Naval Research selected Aurora Flight Sciences and the Unmanned Little Bird to complete development of the prototype AACUS system over Lockheed and the K-MAX.